 Applications for courses can be made on the CYM website

-We are offering two degrees from 2016
+We are offering two degrees starting in September 2017

 BA (Hons.)
 Degree Youth & Community Work and Practical Theology (JNC recognised)

 This honours degree in youth and community work and practical theology validated by the University of Gloucestershire (with professional (JNC) endorsement through the NYA) offers a professional qualification for those wishing to work in a range of youth and community and faith-based contexts.
 Combining interactive and creative teaching days with practical application in youth work and ministry settings, the course is designed to support the development of your knowledge, skills and abilities to engage with young people and communities professionally and imaginatively.

 The programme has a holistic vision to support you to work in a way which promotes the personal, social and spiritual development of young people.
 The degree aims to equip you inspired by your faith, to build relationships with young people from all backgrounds and to demonstrate to them the values of the Kingdom of God.
 The course also equips you to work with young people and community groups in the statutory and wider youth and community work sector.

 Alongside the interactive lectures and seminars, you will be part of a facilitated peer formation group and are supported internally by a personal tutor and externally by an experienced practitioner in the field.
 You will become part of a supportive learning community of practice at St John’s and have access to our excellent library and resources.